julianschiavo/Discord_Theme/README.md

 Do you need more help?
 Join my server! **[Discord Invite](https://discord.gg/DpxkY3x)**

 ## Installing
+### Chrome
+You can install a Chrome plugin to have the theme directly implemented for you.<br>
+Click  [here](https://chrome.google.com/webstore/detail/doapcadhkfkjlpkgkoddmmcknkhmmbeo) to download it

 #### Windows
 - Use the **INSTALL.bat** file
 - Remember to keep Discord open while installing!